 On the other hand, imagine someone calls your competitor.
 And, they hear a voice saying ‘press 1 for admin related query, press 2 for…

-Even if the issue doesn’t get resolved immediately, they will feel satisfied that they are being heard.
+Even if the issue doesn’t get resolved immediately, they will feel satisfied that they have some options to pick from while waiting for an agent to get back to them.

 Let’s put forward the most basic definition of Interactive Voice Response: